Robert A. Mandell: Ambassadorship

 Mandell was sworn in on October 25, 2011.
 He presented his credentials on November 16, 2011.
 When Mandell arrived in Luxembourg, he filled the post left vacant following the resignation of Seattle venture capitalist Cynthia Stroum.

 Mandell's tenure was notable for the founding of the Luxembourg Forum, meetings between United States Supreme Court justices and judges of the European Court of Justice, with the goal of identifying and working on legal issues where cooperation can provide a mutual benefit.
 In addition, during Mandell's ambassadorship the embassy worked with the government of Luxembourg to create a quarterly forum of U.S. business leaders, business leaders in Luxembourg, and officials of Luxembourg's government, with the intent of exploring opportunities for U.S. companies to expand in Luxembourg.

 Mandell resigned his ambassadorship in February 2015, saying it was time for him and his wife to return to private life in the U.S. On February 12, Luxembourg Grand Duke Henri honored Mandell by naming him a Commander of the Order of the Oak Crown an award that recognizes individuals for exceptional civil and military services.

 Later career

 In 2016, he was a prominent supporter of Hillary Clinton for president.
 In March 2019, Mandell was appointed to the board of directors of the Corporation for Public Broadcasting by President Trump and confirmed by the Senate.
+His term expired in 2022.